root-foundation/root/README.md

 ## Example activity: creating a company

-Let’s take a more relevant example: **creating a company** to automate agriculture using robots.
+Let’s take a more relevant example: **creating a company** (to, say, automate agriculture using robots).

 ```mermaid
 flowchart TD